Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 What you're unlikely to get in a single renewal: removal of gross-up (unless occupancy is high), complete elimination of management fees, or audit rights broader than the landlord's management company is willing to support.

-Using Competitive Proposals as Leverage
+Using Competitive Proposals as Bargaining Power

 The most effective tool in renewal negotiation is a credible alternative.
-You don't have to intend to move — you need a legitimate proposal from a comparable property with better terms.
+You don't have to intend to move.
+You need a legitimate proposal from a comparable property with better terms.

 Call two or three competing properties and request proposals.
 Tell them you're evaluating your renewal option and considering alternatives.
 Get an LOI-level proposal that includes CAM estimates, cap provisions, and TI allowance.